Itgotworse26/Used_Cars_Fuel_Types/README.md

 ![LR_Balanced_Accuracy_Score](https://github.com/Itgotworse26/Used_Cars_Fuel_Types/blob/Alvin_Triangle_Machine_Learning/Resources/LR_Balanced_Accuracy_Score.JPG)

 The next model we will use is the Balanced Random Forest Classifier.
-Even though it only achieved a balanced accuracy score of 78.85 in a previous project, we still plan on using it to compare it against the Easy Ensemble AdaBoost Classifier.
+Even though it only achieved a balanced accuracy score of 78.85 in a previous project to classify whether a credit loan application was high-risk or low-risk, we still plan on using it to compare it against the Easy Ensemble AdaBoost Classifier.

 To explain a little about how it works, imbalanced-learn.org describes the BRFC as a model that: